galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Can it be used with fractionated data?
+> 1. Can FlashLFQ be used with fractionated data?
-> 2. Does it perform peptide and protein level quantification?
 >
+> 2. Does FlashLFQ perform peptide and protein level quantification?
+>
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Yes, this tool can be used with fractionated datasets and multiple conditions
+Yes, FlashLFQ can be used with fractionated datasets and multiple conditions
+> >
 > > 2.
-It performed both peptide level and protein level quantification, For protein level it used Bayesian Fold change analysis.
+FlashLFQ performed both peptide level and protein level quantification.
+For protein level, FlashLFQ used Bayesian Fold change analysis.
 > >
 > {: .solution}
 >